duerzy/qa-use/README.md

 # 3️⃣ Launch the platform
 docker compose up
 ```

+## ✨ Key Features & Highlights

+1. 🤖 **AI-Powered Testing Engine** - Leverages BrowserUse to evaluate test cases in plain English.
+1. 🎯 **Advanced Test Management** - Organize tests into suites and run multiple tests in parallel.
+1. ⏰ **Automated Scheduling & Monitoring** - Configure suites to run hourly or daily automatically.
+1. 📧 **Smart Notifications** - Get an email notification when a test suite fails.
+1. 🛡️ **Enterprise-Grade Security** - Restrict the tests to only run on your domain.

 🎉 **That's it!** Visit [http://localhost:3000](http://localhost:3000) to start creating your first test suite.